MWE 17 - Solver-options benchmark for constant and variable viscosity¶

 This notebook benchmarks the solver configurations currently available in voids.

-It has two sections: 1.
-Constant-viscosity linear solves 2.
-Pressure-dependent viscosity solves using both Picard and damped Newton
+It has three sections: 1.
+Network constant-viscosity linear solves 2.
+Network pressure-dependent viscosity solves using both Picard and damped Newton 3.
+FEM micro-continuum linear backend comparison with PETSc, SciPy, and UMFPACK

 Scientific scope: